Henri Kontinen: Senior career

 In 2014 Kontinen won his first ATP title at the Bet-at-home Cup Kitzbühel with Jarkko Nieminen, he also played two more finals partnering Marin Draganja.

 2015 was a breakthrough year for him as he won five titles including title at the Barcelona Open BancSabadell, his first ATP World Tour 500 series title.
 Together with Zheng Jie he reached semifinals of mixed doubles at the 2015 French Open.

 His good results continued in 2016 as he won the title at the Brisbane International in January with John Peers.
 On April–May they won the BMW Open together.
 At the 2016 Wimbledon Championships he reached quarterfinals of the men's doubles tournament together with Peers and the final of the mixed doubles with Heather Watson, which they won in straight sets.
 On July Kontinen and Peers won the German Open Tennis Championships.
-On August Kontinen won the Winstom-Salem Open playing with Guillermo García-López.
+On August Kontinen won the Winston-Salem Open playing with Guillermo García-López.
 It was Kontinen's 10th doubles title in his career.
 He took the victory of St. Petersburg Open with Dominic Inglot.
 Kontinen and Peers had a successful end for the year as they won their first Masters title at Paris Masters and the season ending ATP World Tour Finals title.
 Kontinen reached the top 10 in rankings as the first Finnish tennis player ever to do so.

-Kontinen and Peers won the 2017 Australian Open men's doubles championship in January 2017, and on 3 April 2017 Kontinen became world no. 1 doubles player—the first Finnish player, male or female, to do so.
-At Wimbledon in 2017, Kontinen and Peers lost in the semi-final to Łukasz Kubot and Marcelo Melo, the eventual champions; Kontinen also lost his no. 1 ranking to Melo.
+Kontinen and Peers won the 2017 Australian Open doubles championship in January 2017, and on 3 April 2017 Kontinen became world No. 1 doubles player—the first Finnish player, male or female, to do so.
+At Wimbledon in 2017, Kontinen and Peers lost in the semifinal to Łukasz Kubot and Marcelo Melo, the eventual champions; Kontinen also lost his No. 1 ranking to Melo.
 In the mixed doubles, Kontinen and Watson reached the final for the second successive year, but lost to Jamie Murray and Martina Hingis.